Exercise and Nutrition for COPD

 - Reduce your social isolation, if you exercise with others

 - Strengthen your bones

 4 Types of Exercises for COPD

-These four types of exercises can help you if you have COPD.
-How much you focus on each type of exercise depends on the COPD exercise program your health care provider suggests for you:
+These four types of exercise can help you if you have COPD.
+How much you focus on each type depends on the COPD exercise program your health care provider suggests for you.

 Aerobic exercises use large muscle groups to move at a steady, rhythmic pace.
-This type of exercise works your heart and lungs, improving their endurance by working your respiratory muscles.
-This helps your body use oxygen more efficiently and, with time, can improve your breathing.
-Walking and using a stationary bike are two good choices of aerobic exercise if you have COPD.
+This type of exercise works your heart and lungs, improving their endurance.
+This helps your body use oxygen better and, with time, can improve your breathing.
+Walking and using a stationary bike are two good aerobic exercises if you have COPD.